hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > These great professors often want a grain,
 >
-> Tho' they in others of this want complain;
+> Though they in others of this want complain;
 >
 > Their usual candour, if you've any doubt,
 >